haixuanTao/wgpu-compute-tutorials/getting-started/README.md

 ***You can try to compile the code at this point to check if your hardware is working fine.
 If not, check that the backend is well installed.***

-## 4. Create some data and send it to the GPU
+## 4. Create some data and transfer it to the GPU

 A buffer is what connects data from the CPU to the GPU.
 We are going to create one for our input `x`: